PostHog/posthog.com/contents/blog/posthog-vs-pendo.md

     - Guides
 ---

 Curious about the differences between Pendo and PostHog?
-The quick answer is that they are built to solve very different problem.
+The quick answer is that they are built to solve very different problems:

-- Pendo focuses on enabling users to add in tool-tips and in-app messages.
+1. Pendo focuses on enabling users to add in tool-tips and in-app messages.
 It includes some product analytics tools.

-- PostHog is an all-in-one product improvement platform which includes the ability to add in-app messages, as well as analytics, feature flags, session replays and more.
+2. PostHog is an all-in-one product improvement platform that includes the ability to add in-app messages, as well as analytics, feature flags, session replays and more.

 Now it's time for the long answer...